Take it easy and head off the beaten track

 #4 - See some of the most beautiful villages in Italy

-The stunning spots in question are: Canale di Tenno, which is just up the road from Lake Garda; San Lorenzo in Banale and Rango, which are the gateways to the Brenta Dolomites; Vigo, in the heart of the Dolomites in the Val di Fassa; Bondone, which looks out over Lake Idro; and Mezzano, at the foot of the Pale di San Martino, Luserna, a village perched in the mountains and Pieve Tesino, the birthplace of Alcide De Gasperi.
+The stunning spots in question are: Canale di Tenno, which is just up the road from Lake Garda; San Lorenzo in Banale and Rango, which are the gateways to the Brenta Dolomites; Vigo, in the heart of the Dolomites in the Val di Fassa; Bondone, which looks out over Lake Idro; Mezzano, at the foot of the Pale di San Martino, Luserna, a village perched in the mountains and Pieve Tesino, the birthplace of Alcide De Gasperi.